djjudas21/puppet-freeradius/README.md

 ## Release Notes

+### 0.1.2

+ * Improved modular installs with optional components
+ * Improved support for Debian
+ * Clarify dependencies on other modules
+ * Lots of bugfixes

 ### 0.1.0

  * Initial release with support for installing FreeRADIUS and configuring servers, modules, clients and other objects using flat files.
  * Probably works only with FreeRADIUS 2.x
  * Only tested with CentOS 6